Graduate Students

 Simon Horn

-Teaching AssistantSimon studies literature and other media, continental and ancient philosophy, theology, and economic criticism, particularly where they overlap.
-His dissertation follows uncertain comments in Goethe’s natural-philosophical writings as they unfold in other domains, including the idealisms of Schelling and Caillois, the dream-worlds of Marx and Freud, and the erotics of Hölderlin and Proust.
-Other persistent interests include kinds of negation, readings of history, critical style, Dante, Cusanus, Lispector, and logics of capital.
+Teaching AssistantSimon studies literature and other media, continental and ancient philosophy, theology, natural science, and economic criticism, particularly where they overlap.
+His dissertation follows comments on metamorphosis from Goethe’s natural-philosophical writings into other domains, including the mythography of Schelling and Caillois, the entomology of Fabre, and works of Hölderlin and Proust in which natural and artificial metamorphoses coincide.
+Other persistent interests include the novella, the logic of dreams, the nature of judgment, readings of reading, Dante, Calderón, Kafka, Benjamin, Lispector, and Marx.
 He is a graduate of Yale and Cambridge.

 -